harshsbhat/unkey-foal/README.md

-# Flask middleware with Unkey RBAC
+# FoalTS middleware with Unkey RBAC

-This simple Flask application demonstrates how to implement API key verification using the Unkey service.
+This simple FoalTS application demonstrates how to implement API key verification using the Unkey service.
 The application has both public and protected routes, with the protected route requiring a valid API key.

 ## Features